-There are eight graveyards in Balyna Parish.
+There are nine graveyards in Balyna Parish.
 Broadford Cemetery is the only one where you can currently purchase a new grave.

 Some portions of the walls of the old Parochial Church still remain, but they present no architectural features calling for description.
 An extensive burial-ground is attached, in which several priests lie interred: Lewis Dempsy, died the 5th May 1704; Dominick Dempsy; Philip Farrell; Michael Kennedy.